Sailors Have Help with College Options

-Sailors wanting to further their education can find out about the many options they have by talking to an education counselor at a Navy college office.
+Sailors wanting to further their education can find out about the many options they have by talking to an education counselor online at the Navy's Virtual Education Center (VEC).

 The VEC is available via telephone at 877-838-1659 or DSN 492-4684 or Commercial 757-492-4684, between the hours of 0600 - 2100 Eastern, 5 days a week (except all Federal holidays including: Christmas, New Year's Day, Thanksgiving, and July 4th).

 You may also contact them via email at VEC@navy.mil.

 The VEC may also be accessed via the MyEducation portal at https://myeducation.netc.navy.mil/.